Reference for Crustdata Jobs Search: common indexed fields, full field catalog, id map, bucket metadata, and errors.

 company.basic_info.crustdata_company_id refer to the same integer.
 Use the

-short alias in filters and aggregations.column.
+short alias in filters and aggregations.field.
 The response shape

 writes the value under crustdata_company_id.